At a Glance

 It's tempting to load up a test with these questions because they're so valuable, but remember that most remote contributors are accustomed to answering questions verbally.

-The effort required to articulate the response, type it in, and edit it is much greater than simply clicking a button on a Rating Scale or Multiple Choice question, so it’s more likely to cause contributor fatigue—especially if they’re testing on a mobile device and have to type on their smartphone keyboard.
+The effort required to articulate the response, type it in, and edit it is much greater than simply clicking a button on a Rating scale or Multiple choice question.
+Therefore, Written response questions are more likely to cause contributor fatigue—especially if contributors are testing on a mobile device and have to type on their smartphone keyboard.

 2. Remind contributors to type their response